About The Agile Dictionary

 Iterative Development

-Also: Incremental Delivery, Evolutionary Development, Timeboxing
+Related terms: Incremental Delivery, Evolutionary Development, Timeboxing

 A project life-cycle strategy used to reduce risk of project failure by dividing projects into smaller, more manageable pieces of “potentially shippable” product delivered over the course of a series of brief iterations, or sprints.
 Iterative development processes afford teams the ability to “inspect and adapt” their processes between iterations, leading to continuous improvement.
 The concept of iterative development stands in contrast to the traditional, waterfall method of “big design up front” followed by development and testing in strict sequence.